 Title – Keep it super simple: only the specific position title belongs here.
 No keyword stuffing, parenthesis, CAPS, or adjectives like “guru”, “ninja”, or “rockstar”, etc.

 Intro – Be clear and direct.
 Open with a statement or question that would appeal to the type of person you seek to attract.
 This is about them – not you!
-Come across as original in a way that genuinely represents the attitude of your team, the mentality of management, and your grand plan to change the world.
+Come across as original in a way that genuinely represents the attitude of your team, the mentality of management, and your grand plan.

 Body – Between 250-500 words is plenty of space to succinctly communicate the opportunity, though the post limit does go up to 1,000 words.
 If you’re in doubt, less is more since the talent you want is probably already busy making it happen somewhere else right now.

 Once you’ve captured their attention, you can earn the right to keep it for more than a moment.
 Don’t corner yourself in with strict requirements (4 year degree, 10 years of experience, etc) or drown people out with details — save it for further communication based off any express interest.

 Be human.
 Bullet points that read like a to-do list is not how humans communicate, at least not with a stranger they just met.
 Does the description look like the front of a cereal box, or nutrition facts?
 They may have just picked you from the shelf, but you’re not in the cart yet.
 Basic questions to answer in the body:

 - What will this person be doing with their time?